 Some of the most difficult situations occur when a guest needs to cancel a few days before a trip because of an injury, a family illness, or some other catastrophic event.
 In these situations, we generally do not have time to refill the space.
 Yet, we have already spent considerable time, money, and energy preparing for your trip: scheduling vehicles, flights, drivers, guides and equipment, purchasing food, etc. Because of our short season and very limited number of available seats, we cannot afford the financial loss that cancellations cause.
 Therefore, consider the investment you are making in your vacation and whether or not you could afford the loss if you did have to cancel.

 Gratuities for guides are appropriate and greatly appreciated as a gesture of thanks for their professionalism and service.
-The industry standard is 10% of the cost of the trip.
+The industry standard is 10% of the trip cost.
 Our guides will make every effort to see that your trip is enjoyable and successful.
 The common practice is to give the gratuity to the trip leader on the last night.
 It will later be divided equally with the rest of the crew.
-Paying in cash is the most common form of payment though you can always bring along a check and make it out to the trip leader.
+Paying in cash is the most common form of payment, though you can always bring along a check and make it out to the trip leader.

 When searching availability online, you will find sold out dates grayed-out.
 Available dates appear in green, dependent upon on the number of seats requested in the search process.
 Please call us with questions or for clarification.
 We can put guests on a waitlist for a sold out date in case seats become available due to a cancellation.
 Also, we can suggest similar trips that may be excellent alternatives.

 Three trip dates are offered each week from mid-May until early July each year (M-T, W-TH, F-S).
 Dates are available at least year in advance.
 We suggest reserving early, to guarantee date of choice.